Yoga Poses For Older Men:

 The National Recreation & Park Association recommends yoga as a “total-solution exercise” for older adults.

 According to Time, 18% of yogis or people participating in the practice of yoga, are men.
-These men are not just here for the short term, many of them are advancing their practice, from the "rich & famous", to athletes, to your run of the mile 9-5 working man.
+Furthermore, these men are not just here for the short term.
+On the contrary, many of them are advancing their practice, from the “rich & famous”, to athletes, to the run of the mill 9-5 working man.

-In specifics, men who've practiced yoga, (according to this same article in Time), had a better body image about themselves, reduced stress, less anxiety, improved balance, a healthier heart and even insomnia relief.
+Specifically, men who’ve practiced yoga, (according to this same article on Time), had a better body image about themselves.
+Secondly, reduced stress, less anxiety.
+Even improved balance.
+Not to mention a healthier heart, and insomnia relief.

-Now, clearly we're focusing more on men over the age of about 50, as it pertains to this article, and these same benefits are prevalent to in this age group, as well as some other notable important ones...
+Now, we’re focusing more on men over the age of 50, as it pertains to this article.
+However, these same benefits may be prevalent to other age groups, and gender as well.

-Men older then 50, see "yoga as a way to not just maintain, but enhance physical function", including increased libido and/or sex performance, according to Men's Journal.
+Men older then 50, see “yoga as a way to not just maintain, but enhance physical function”.
+This includes, increased libido and/or sex performance, according to Men’s Journal.

-However many of us need to change up our habits, to create less strain on our muscles and joints, but at the same time continue to strengthen them.
+Now, some men may just be able to maintain this training longer based on several factors, one of that being “great genes”.
+However, many of us need to change up our habits.
+Above all, to create less strain on our muscles and joints, but at the same time continuing to strengthen them.
 This is where yoga comes into play.

-According to American Sports and Fitness Association, forms of low-impact exercises help to build strength and flexibility around the joints, offering protection, as well as yoga specifically, being beneficial for posture and balance due it's ability to build core-strength.
+According to American Sports and Fitness Association, forms of low-impact exercises help to build strength and flexibility around the joints.
+Thus offering protection, as well as yoga specifically, being beneficial for posture and balance, due it’s ability to build core-strength.